 - The Incredible Hercules Really Gets Around in general, so it's no surprise that several paramours have been of divine origin.
 He's been confirmed to have bedded Snowbird (divine servant of Inuit gods), Queen Alflyse of Svartheim (dark elf of Norse legend, and certainly well beyond mortal power level), and his wife Hebe (daughter of Zeus and Hera, Greek goddess of youth).
 It's strongly suggested that he's been with several female jotuns (Norse giants) simultaneously, and he has hit on other female divinities when the opportunity presented itself (including Hawaiian volcano goddess Pele... while the world was being consumed by the Chaos King).

-- Hancock deals with the aftermath, as the titular character recovers his memory and meets his ex.
+- Hancock deals with the titular character recovering his memory and being reintroduced to his ex-wife, who also has super powers.

 - Orb/Gaia and Parry/Satan in Incarnations of Immortality.
 Also, arguably Fate's occasional affairs with Chronos or Mars.